 The main aim of cloud migration is to make the best use of the scalability, flexibility and cost-efficiency that cloud environments offer.

-Every organisation needs to make its own migration strategy to fit its own particular business needs, whether this involves moving a few data points or executing a large-scale migration across multiple data centres.
+Every Australian organisation needs to make its own migration strategy to fit its own particular business needs, whether this involves moving a few data points or executing a large-scale migration across multiple data centres.
+So, this strategic plan is not just a technical blueprint.
+It’s a vital part of a broader business transformation.

 To get a broader overview, you can read “What is Cloud Migration?
 Definition, Importance, & Types.”